Delusions

 - "Idiosyncratic" means the belief is characteristic of the individual patient.

-- Beliefs shared by a group of people, for example, a belief in UFOs, are not delusions.
+- Beliefs shared by a group of people (for instance, a belief in UFOs) are generally not delusions.

 - Several of Schneider’s first rank symptoms (FRS) of schizophrenia are delusions.
 These include: